Lean Material Management

 Develop a plan for every part (PFEP

 This spreadsheet or database fosters accurate and controlled inventory reduction and is the foundation for the continuous improvement of the material-handling system.
 This is the first step because you will use this data in other steps, such as setting up the purchased parts market and establishing pull signals.
-To create the PFEP, you’ll need to gather essential information on every part number entering the plant, such as the part’s specifications, supplier, location of supplier, rate of usage, storage locations, point of use, container size, as well as other key data.
+To create the PFEP, you’ll need to gather essential information on every part number entering the plant, such as the part’s specifications, supplier, location of the supplier, rate of usage, storage locations, point of use, container size, as well as other key data.

 Build the purchased-parts market